Church of Nigeria

-The Church of Nigeria is the Anglican church in Nigeria.
-It is the second-largest province in the Anglican Communion, as measured by baptised membership (not by attendance), after the Church of England. it gives its membership as "over 18 million", out of a total Nigerian population of 190 million.
+The Church of Nigeria, officially styled the Church of Nigeria (Anglican Communion), is the Anglican church in Nigeria.
+The church claims to be the second-largest province in the Anglican Communion, as measured by baptised membership (not by attendance), after the Church of England with 18 million members.
+In 2016 it stated that its membership was “over 18 million", out of a total Nigerian population of 190 million.
+The BBC and research published by the University of Aberdeen reported the church had 22 million members or 10% of the Nigerian population.
 It is "effectively the largest province in the Communion."
+In 2025, GAFCON, of which the church is a member, claimed that the Church of Nigeria had grown to include 25 million members which would make it the largest province in the Anglican Communion.

 As measured by active membership, the Church of Nigeria has nearly 2 million active baptised members.
 According to a study published by Cambridge University Press in the Journal of Anglican Studies, there are between 4.94 and 11.74 million Anglicans in Nigeria.
+In 2017, Growth and Decline in the Anglican Communion: 1980 to the Present, published by Routledge, collected research reporting there were 20,100,000 members of the church in Nigeria.
+In 2020, a quantitative peer-reviewed study reported 7.4 million people in Nigeria identified as Anglicans in 2015.
+According to another study published in 2020 in the Journal of Anglican Studies, the 18 million figure was challenged, estimating there are fewer than 8 million Anglicans in Nigeria.
 The Church of Nigeria is the largest Anglican province on the continent of Africa, accounting for 41.7% of Anglicans in Sub-Saharan Africa, and is "probably the first [largest within the Anglican Communion] in terms of active members."

 Since 2002 the Church of Nigeria has been organised into 14 ecclesiastical provinces.
 It has rapidly increased the number of its dioceses and bishops from 91 in 2002 to 161 as at January 2013.
 The administrative headquarters are located in Abuja.
-Its primate is Archbishop Henry Ndukuba.
+Archbishop Henry Ndukuba became its primate in 2020.